Interstellar-Network/interstellar-docs-tech/developers/Milestones/M2/components_delivered/architecture.md

 ## Integration Flow

 1. **User** initiates a transaction request via a secure client interface.
-2. The request flows through the Account Abstraction layer.
-3. A pre-signing hook **triggers TAVP** in KMS.
+2. A pre-signing hook **triggers TAVP** in KMS.
-4. Upon succesfull validation the signer layer processes the request.
+3. Upon succesfull validation the signer layer processes the request.
-5. KMS returns the raw signature, which is then broadcast using chain-specific logic.
+4. KMS returns the raw signature, which is then broadcast using chain-specific logic.

 ---